 “On Dec.
 16, 2006, I woke up to the fact that I was truly sick with chronic liver disease … I was in constant physical distress – unable to digest food well and was so fatigued I could hardly get through my day.

-Today, through one on one, groups and workshops of various kinds, Lynne facilitates individuals in their own personal growth process.
+Today, through individual sessions, groups and workshops of various kinds, Lynne facilitates others in their own personal growth process.
 Sharing with them the same tools and principles that brought her healing.
 Lynne encourages clients to explore their own basic belief blueprint and move towards ways of liberating themselves, mentally and physically, from the painful concepts that have held them prisoner.